coderefinery/git-intro/index.md

 currently the most popular web platform for hosting Git repositories and the chance is high that you will interact with [GitHub](https://github.com)-based repositories even if you choose to host your Git repository on another platform.

+### Note to instructors

+For a complete beginner exposed to version control the half day schedule is too dense.
+The sections "Using the Git staging area" and "Git under the hood" can be skipped if time is tight.
+The short section "Remotes and GitHub" is here because we are exposed to GitHub in another lesson on the same afternoon.
+Otherwise it can be skipped or moved to another module.